spectrocloud/librarium/content/docs/03-cluster-profiles/2-task-update-profile.md

 # Overview

 You update a cluster profile to change the configuration of one or more layers in the profile stack.
 You can also update basic profile information such as the name, description, and tags.
-However, you cannot update the environment associated with the profile.

 # Prerequisites